 Language Palatal (ave.
 CoG) Velar (ave.
 CoG) Source

 Gaelic 4416 4209 Gordon et al. (2002)

 Western Aleut 4648 4364

 Western Apache - 4347

-Нира - 4228
+Hupa - 4228

 Toda - 4231

 North Welsh - 2586 Jones & Nolan (2007)

 German 6256 5207 Kemp (2011)

 Table 1.
-Summary of cross-linguistic studies on CoG measurements (averaged across all speakers in the sample) for PoA.
+Summary of cross-linguistic studies on CoG measurements for PoA.
+The CoG measurements are averaged across all speakers in the sample.

 Gordon et al. (2002) considered two languages with both palatal and velar fricatives: Gaelic and Western Aleut.
-Table 1 shows that the average CoG values over all speakers for palatals were 4416 Hz and 4648 Hz respectively, whereas for velars, they were 4209 Hz and 4364 Hz respectively.
-Kemp (2011) found much higher average COG values for both palatals (6256 Hz) and velars (5207 Hz).
-These cross-linguistic differences are only on the raw values for CoG frequencies, however: the raw frequency values may differ, but the general pattern of a higher average CoG for palatal fricatives than for velars is consistent.
+Table 1 shows that the average CoG values over all speakers for palatal fricatives were 4416 Hz and 4648 Hz respectively, whereas for velar fricatives, they were 4209 Hz and 4364 Hz respectively.
+Kemp (2011) found much higher average COG values for both palatal (6256 Hz) and velar (5207 Hz) realisations.
+These crosslinguistic differences are only on the raw values for CoG frequencies, however: the raw frequency values may differ, but the general pattern of a higher average CoG for palatal fricatives than for velars is consistent.

-These studies also show the interspeaker and intraspeaker variation in averaged CoG values, given in Table 2.
-For example, Gaelic speakers' average CoG values for palatal fricatives ranged from a minimum of an average of 4185 Hz for one speaker to a maximum of an average of 4792 Hz for another speaker, whereas velars ranged from 3976 Hz to 4617 Hz.
-Furthermore, speakers varied in the length of intermission between the palatal to velars; the speakers had from 101 Hz - 503 Hz between the two PoAs (equivalent figures were not given for German in Kemp 2011).
-Fricative PoA and consequently CoG measurements are influenced by the size of the vocal tract, similar to vowel production, so it is not surprising to find interspeaker variation in these measurements.
+These studies also give the interspeaker and intraspeaker variation in averaged CoG values, as shown in Table 2.
+For example, in Gaelic, speakers' average CoG values for palatal fricatives ranged from a minimum of an average of 4185 Hz for one speaker to a maximum of an average of 4792 Hz for another speaker, whereas velars ranged from 3976 Hz to 4617 Hz.
+Furthermore, speakers varied in the length of intermission between the palatal to velars; the speakers had from 101 Hz - 503 Hz between the two PoAs (equivalent figures were not given for German in Kemp 2011, from which we have taken this data).
+Fricative PoA and consequently CoG measurements are influenced by the size of the vocal tract, similar to vowel production, so it is not surprising to find inter- and intraspeaker variation in these measurements.
 In order to ensure that statistical significance is not contingent on the individual speaker values, we normalised our own data (as described in section 4).